ChrisL108/electron-ui-mcp/README.md

 }
 ```

-This draws red highlight boxes and ref labels (e0, e1, etc.) at each element's position, making it easy to visually identify which ref corresponds to which UI element:
+This draws red highlight boxes and ref labels (e0, e1, etc.) at each element's position, making it easy to visually identify which ref corresponds to which UI element.

+**Note**: If no snapshot has been taken yet, `annotate: true` will automatically capture one, which generates new refs.
+This can invalidate refs from a previous snapshot.

 ```
 ┌─────────────────────────────────┐